dimasyotama/golang-cv-builder/README.md

 ## Prerequisites

-- Go 1.23.0 or higher
+- Go 1.23.0 or higher (for local development)
 - Google Cloud API key for Gemini AI
 - Chrome/Chromium (for PDF generation)
-- Docker and Docker Compose (optional, for containerized deployment)
+- Docker and Docker Compose (for containerized deployment)

 ## Installation